 In fall 2018, Enroot, the owner of 93-99 Bishop Allen Drive since 1965, and one of the agencies that occupies and provides services from the building, alerted tenants that it planned to sell the property.
-The agency wanted to better focus on its core mission of supporting immigrant students in their academic, professional and personal advancement instead of diverting internal capacity to cover asset management.
+The organization wanted to better focus on its core mission of supporting immigrant students in their academic, professional and personal advancement instead of diverting internal capacity to cover asset management.

-Given the site's location just a block away from Central Square, and rents that were affordable for nonprofit agencies, tenants were concerned that a sale would result in rent increases and their displacement.
+Given the site's location just a block away from Central Square, and rents that were affordable for nonprofit agencies, existing tenants were concerned that a sale would result in rent increases and their displacement.
 As a result, the Cambridge Community Foundation (CCF) asked the CRA to partner with them to strategize how to preserve the building at 93-99 Bishop Allen Drive as affordable space for nonprofit and social services.
 CCF is a tenant in the building, but also has a mission to support Cambridge's significant nonprofit sector.
 The CRA and CCF signed an MOU in late 2018 to explore options for preserving the property as nonprofit office and program space.

 After exploring options with CCF for several months, the CRA made an offer to purchase the building in April, 2019.
-The CRA completed its due diligence in early summer.
-The transaction was completed on October 2, 2019.
+The owner and the CRA entered into a Purchase and Sale Agreement in May, and the CRA completed its due diligence analysis in summer.
+The property transaction was completed on October 2, 2019.